bruvellu/tracking-tutorial/tracking-tutorial.md

 ![](media/28-release-a.png)

-Check how the second spot and a link were created in the TrackScheme automatically.
+Check how the second spot and a link were created in the `TrackScheme` automatically.

 - Continue to track the nucleus for a few more frames, until the frame immediately before division.

-Note that when clicking on a spot in the BigDataViewer window, the corresponding spot is highlighted in the TrackScheme window.
+Note that when clicking on a spot in the `BigDataViewer` window, the corresponding spot is highlighted in the `TrackScheme` window.

-- Now click on the spots in the TrackScheme and see what happens to the BigDataViewer (nothing will happen).
+- Now click on the spots in the `TrackScheme` and see what happens to the `BigDataViewer` (nothing will happen).

-Let's change that and link the BigDataViewer and TrackScheme windows.
-In the menu bar of BigDataViewer and TrackScheme windows there are lock symbols `1`, `2`, `3`.
+Let's change that and link the `BigDataViewer` and `TrackScheme` windows.
+In the menu bar of `BigDataViewer` and `TrackScheme` windows there are lock symbols `1`, `2`, `3`.

 - Click on `Lock 1` in both windows.

 ![](media/29-lock-windows.png)

-- Now click through spots in the TrackScheme.
+- Now click through spots in the `TrackScheme`.

 ![](media/30-locked-behavior.png)

-The view in the BigDataViewer will change to show the selected spot at the center.
+The view in the `BigDataViewer` will change to show the selected spot at the center.

 Before we continue tracking the cell division, let's check one of the amazing Mastodon features.

-- Click on the `BigDataViewer` button in the Mastodon project window and another BigDataViewer window will open.
+- Click on the `BigDataViewer` button in the Mastodon project window and another `BigDataViewer` window will open.

 ![](media/31-bdv-new.png)

-- Now activate `Lock 1` and click on one of the TrackScheme spots.
+- Now activate `Lock 1` and click on one of the `TrackScheme` spots.

 ![](media/32-bdv-sync.png)